rss logo

 • Excellent performance

-• Ease of use and simplicity of configuration
+• Ease of use and straightforward configuration

-Network diagram
+Network Diagram

 • WireGuard Server:

-• OS: Debian GNU/Linux 12 (bookworm)
+• OS: Debian GNU/Linux 12 (Bookworm)

-• Role: WireGuard server + gateway
+• Role: VPN server and LAN gateway

 • Windows Client: